TylerRice27/TylerRice27/README.md

 I have about 5 years of experience using various types of video editing software.

 <br>
-- :computer: Programming Languages: HTML, Bootstrap, Javascript and Node.js...With more to come <br>
+- :computer: Programming Languages: HTML, CSS, C#/.NET, Javascript, Vue.js, MySQL Bootstrap and Node.js...With more to come <br>
 - :movie_camera: Video Editing Software: Premiere Pro, After Effects and Photoshop